 The Campbell River standard is tough on employees.
-Consider the single parent fired for refusing to work overtime so she could care for her son.
+One employee who learned this the hard way is the single parent fired for refusing to work overtime so she could care for her son.
 The BC Human Rights Tribunal found no prima facie case and tossed the complaint.
 Although working overtime disrupted her daycare arrangements, it wasn't "serious interference" with a "substantial family obligation."
 The employee's situation was no different from the "ordinary obligations of parents trying to juggle the demands of their employment" with their child care obligations [Falardeau v.
 Ferguson Moving, 2009 BCHRT 272 (CanLII)].